jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (d) its operation:
   (e) its management.
 Meaning of airport
-(2) In this section, airport has the meaning given in section 2 of the Airport Authorities Act 1966.
+(2) In this section, airport means an aerodrome as defined in section 5 of the Civil Aviation Act 2023.

 ### HR 8 Transitional residents
 Provisions under which transitional resident treated as non-resident